Tontonjo/borg_backup/README.md

 Backup the passphase and datastore key as suggested

-Copy this script on your server
+Copy the borg_backup.sh script on your server

 Edit BORG_REPO to your datastore /path/to/backup